mariaPencheva/ReactJS_MERN/README.md

 ## Project Overview

-Task Board is a collaborative platform where users can post tasks ranging from household chores to project creation.
-Logged-in users can create tasks, claim tasks, and see their task lists categorized as taken, created, completed, and archived with their own completed tasks.
-Unregistered users can view tasks but cannot interact with them.
+The Task Board application is designed for companies and organizations to manage their tasks.
+Managers can create tasks, and when someone has the time to work on a specific task, they complete it and mark it as finished.
+Once a task is completed, the person who created it can view it in the archive of completed tasks.

 ## Features